azdavis/millet/readme.md

 ## Development

+First, clone the repository and cd inside.
-First install Rust, probably with [rustup][].

-Then clone the repository, cd inside, and run `cargo build`.
+For development of the main codebase in `crates`, install Rust, probably with [rustup][].
+Then run `cargo build`.

+For development of the VSCode extension in `extensions/vscode`, first install [node][].
+Then cd into `extensions/vscode`, and run `npm install`.

-If you're using VSCode, open the repository in VSCode to get extension recommendations for a pleasant Rust developer experience.
+If you're using VSCode, open the root directory of this repository in VSCode to get extension recommendations for a pleasant Rust developer experience.
 VSCode also lets you debug the language client extension from the Run panel.

+Some scripts in `bin/` require either `sh` (POSIX) or `python3`.

 ## Repository layout